Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Don’t have the time to negotiate?
 Lender digging in its heels?
 You might want to consider these two options instead:

 - Refinance with another lender.
 Follow steps one through three, but this time go through the entire application rather than using it as leverage.
-You can use refinance your old loan with the new loan.
+You could refinance your old loan with the new loan.
 Some lenders might even be willing to handle the process of paying off your old loan for you.

 - Make extra repayments.
 Put bonuses, tax refunds and any extra money you come across toward your loan principal to pay it off early.